 Please feel free to reach out, Laura is easy to talk to and glad to know who she gets to serve.

-Want to reach me?
+Want to reach her?

-Back in the olden days, she hand-appliqued, hand quilted and hand embroidered wearable art she custom made for visitors, since 1969, to consignment shops, and to her own shop in Point Reyes Station, by 1976.
-Everywhere she has lived since then, she has had a quilting shop, open in service to the public.
+Back in the olden days, 1969, Laura hand-appliqued, hand quilted and hand embroidered wearable art which she custom made for consignment shops, and her own shop in Point Reyes Station.
+Everywhere she has lived since then, she has had a quilting shop, in service to the public.

 Now there is another wonderful product for hand or machine quilters to use, Sticky Fabric-Solvy, also sold as VilenePlus.
 This also washes away, but does not pick away from the stitches.
 Why is it great? because you can print on it from your computer printer.